perfeXia-HealthTech-Ltd/DocMe-Java-SDK/README.md

 ## Docs
 Full documentation is avaliable in docs directory.
 Run index.html from your web browser to open it.

+**Notice!** All calls are synchronous so you should create new thread to make requests over HTTP.

 ### Init SDK
 ```sh
 DocMe.initSDK("YOUR_DOCME_API_KEY")